telefonicaid/fiware-orion/doc/manuals/user/walkthrough_apiv1.md

 The updateContext request payload contains a list of contextElement elements.
-Each contextElement is associated to an entity (whose identification is provided in the entityId element, in this case we provide the identification for Room1) and contains a list of attributes elements .
-Each contextAttribute provides the value for a given attribute (identified by name and type) of the entity.
+Each contextElement is associated to an entity (whose identification is provided by the id, type and isPattern fields, in this case we provide the identification for Room1) and contains  an attribute vector with a list of attributes.
+Each element in the attributes list provides the value for a given attribute (identified by name) of the entity.
 Apart from the list of contextElement elements, the payload includes also an updateAction element.
 We use APPEND, which means that we want to add new information.